FishOfPrey/Salesforce_Conventions/README.md

 When to Comment
 ---------------

 The best kind of comments are the ones you don’t need.
 You should first strive to make your code as simple as possible to understand without relying on comments as a crutch.
-Only at the point where the code cannot be made easier to understand should you begin to add comments. adapted from [*Coding Horror: Code Tells You How, Comments Tell You
+Only at the point where the code cannot be made easier to understand should you begin to add comments.
-Why*](http://www.codinghorror.com/blog/2006/12/code-tells-you-how-comments-tell-you-why.html)
+_Adapted from_ [*Coding Horror: Code Tells You How, Comments Tell You Why*](http://www.codinghorror.com/blog/2006/12/code-tells-you-how-comments-tell-you-why.html)

 Block Comments (aka Multi-Line Comments)